 - Find new molecular targets with the goal to overcome innate and/or acquired resistance to treatment regimens

 e.g. clinical resistance related to inter- and intra- tumor heterogeneity

 - Develop efficient strategies to identify and validate multiple targets, and optimal combinations of perturbagens with the potential to eliminate all cancer cells, despite their clonal heterogeneity

 e.g. identifying combination of chemical and/ or biological (such as immunotherapeutic) approaches

-Each of the 13 Centers that comprise CTD2 contributes unique yet complementary expertise.
-Approaches include bioinformatics, genome-wide loss-of-function in vitro and ex vivo screening, small molecule high-throughput screening, and protein-protein interactions, among others.
 Project descriptions, datasets, and methodologies generated by the Centers are shared through the CTD2 Data Portal.
 Analyzed data, experimental observations, and other positive results from the Centers’ efforts are compiled in the CTD2 Dashboard.
-Because CTD2 is a "community resource project,” all information in the Data Portal and Dashboard is openly available to the scientific community and can be accessed without restrictions.
-Through these mechanisms, any investigator can utilize and expand upon the Network’s insights and tools.
+Algorithms and reagents developed through this initiative are listed on the Analytical Tools and Supported Reagents pages.
+The CTD2 is a "community resource project," and all information in the Data Portal and Dashboard are openly available to the scientific community and can be accessed without restrictions.

-Through active collaboration and the sharing of data and resources with the cancer research community, CTD2 will contribute to understanding the mechanisms of cancer and potentially accelerate development of clinically useful markers, targets, and therapeutics for precision medicine.
+Not only does each Center utilize a distinct array of advanced computational and functional systems biology approaches but also collaborates organically and shares data and resources with the cancer research community.
+Herewith, CTD2 advances the understanding of cancer etiology, mechanism, and treatment and potentially accelerates development of clinically useful markers, targets, and therapeutics for precision oncology.